GameTechDev/VALAR-API/README.md

 ### VALAR Descriptor Heap Setup

-The ```m_valarHeap``` paramter must contain at least two UAVs; Slot 0 is reserved for the VALAR buffer, Slot 1 is reserved for the native resolution color buffer, and optionally Slot 3 is reserved for native resolution motion vectors, while slot 4 can optionally be used with XeSS to provide upscaled motion vectors.
+The ```m_uavHeap``` parameter must contain at least two UAVs; Slot 0 is reserved for the VALAR buffer, Slot 1 is reserved for the native resolution color buffer, and optionally Slot 3 is reserved for native resolution motion vectors, while slot 4 can optionally be used with XeSS to provide upscaled motion vectors.

 ```c++
  auto uavDescriptorSize = g_Device->GetDescriptorHandleIncrementSize(D3D12_DESCRIPTOR_HEAP_TYPE_CBV_SRV_UAV);